darianado/Besties-Backend-Manager/README.md

 3. Run the command `python3 main.py`.

 The application has an easy to use menu interface, which makes it easy to navigate and use.

+> **Please note: This application can be used in *Production* or *Emulator* mode.
+In production mode, any actions you apply using this tool will affect the deployed production environment.
+In emulator mode, you must run the Firebase Emulator environment (see [this link](https://github.com/nikolajjensen/seg-backend) for guidance).**

 ## Sources
 * Code for loading and manipulating json files (`update_settings_field()` in '*utils.py*') has been inspired by [this](https://stackoverflow.com/a/21035861) code snippet written by Stack Overflow user '*falsetru*'.